-Alexa Built-in (ABI) badging is an enhanced marketing program that encourages device makers to create high quality, Alexa-integrated products, ensuring your customers have an intuitive, hassle-free Alexa experience.
-When your products fulfill the requirements, they can carry the Alexa Built-in badge on Amazon.com product detail pages and product packaging.
-When customers see the badge, it increases confidence that your products integrate seamlessly with Alexa, which in turn increases traffic.
+The Alexa Built-in (ABI) badge program is an enhanced marketing program that encourages device makers to create high quality, Alexa-integrated products, ensuring your customers have an intuitive, hassle-free Alexa experience.
+When your products fulfill ABI requirements, they can carry the Alexa Built-in badge on Amazon.com product detail pages and product packaging.
+The Alexa Built-in badge increases user confidence that your products integrate seamlessly with Alexa.

-Some of the ABI badge program requirements are implementation methodologies, some are hardware requirements, and others require the integration of additional binary libraries or software functions beyond the core AVS Device SDK.
+Some ABI badge program requirements are implementation methodologies, some are hardware requirements, and others require the integration of additional binary libraries or software functions beyond the core AVS Device SDK.

-To maintain eligibility for the ABI badge, you must comply at all times with the program requirements described in this document, the Alexa Built-in Trademark Usage Guidelines, and the Amazon Alexa Brand External, which may be updated from time to time.
+To maintain eligibility for the ABI badge, you must always comply with the program requirements described in this document, the Alexa Built-in Trademark Usage Guidelines, and the Alexa Brand Guidelines for Amazon Developers, which Amazon occasionally updates.

-Alexa Built-in badge approval is determined on a product-by-product basis.
-ABI badging of one of your products does not guarantee that your other AVS products will be certified or approved to use the ABI badge.
-If you would like to seek ABI badging for multiple AVS products, please submit each of them for certification.
+Amazon determines Alexa Built-in badge approval on a product-by-product basis.
+ABI badging of one of your products doesn't guarantee that your other AVS products meet certification or approval requirements to use the ABI badge.
+If you would like to seek ABI badges for multiple AVS products, submit each product for certification.

 Build the required features and functions

-To be eligible and obtain approval for the badge, device makers must deliver an optimal customer experience by implementing the following Alexa features.
-For headless speakers (products with no GUI), soundbars, and audio/visual receivers (AVRs), you can meet a large portion of these requirement simply by using the AVS Device SDK, or leveraging the extensions and Alexa API interfaces associated with these features.
+To be eligible and obtain approval for the badge, device makers must deliver an optimal user experience by implementing the following Alexa features.
+For headless speakers (products with no GUI), soundbars, and audio/visual receivers (AVRs), you can meet many of these requirement by using the AVS Device SDK, or leveraging the extensions and Alexa API interfaces associated with these features.

 Setup and authentication

 Your headless product must support customer setup through your own mobile companion app with a hosted splash screen.
-To allow your customers to use Login with Amazon (LWA) to connect their Amazon account, learn to Authorize from a Companion App.
+To allow your customers to use Login with Amazon (LWA) to connect their Amazon account, see Authorize an AVS Device.

-Wake word verification— To ensure a hands-free experience, support voice-initiated interactions with a cloud-based wake work engine.
+- Wake word verification – To provide a hands-free user experience, support voice-initiated interactions with a cloud-based wake work engine.
 See the Requirements for Cloud-Based Wake Word Verification.

-Speech recognition— When customers ask a question or make a request, Alexa Built-in products must be able to capture and recognize speech as utterances.
+- Speech recognition – When users ask a question or make a request, Alexa Built-in products must be able to capture and recognize speech as utterances.
 The core API interface for the Alexa Voice Service is the SpeechRecognizer Interface.

-Speech synthesis— Your product must also be able to process Alexa's response from the cloud.
+- Speech synthesis – Your product must also be able to process the Alexa response from the cloud.
 Learn more about the SpeechSynthesizer Interface.

 - For Spotify, work with your Amazon representative to understand the integration steps.

-- If your product has third-party-initiated music, include additional interfaces for that music service provider.
+- If your product supports additional music providers, include additional interfaces for those music service providers.

-Transport controls— For the best media streaming experience, your product must allow customers to control the playback of streaming content.
-Use the following API interfaces, or simply implement the AVS Device SDK.
+- Transport controls – For the best media streaming experience, your product must allow customers to control the playback of streaming content.
+Use the following API interfaces, or implement the AVS Device SDK:

-Input controls— If your product provides multiple input sources, such as aux-in or Bluetooth, you must support the ability to select and switch inputs.
+- Input controls – If your product provides multiple input sources, such as aux-in or Bluetooth, you must support the ability to select and switch inputs.
 Review the InputController Interface.
-This feature can be implemented by using the AVS Device SDK.
+Implement this feature can by using the AVS Device SDK.

-Equalizer controls— If your product provides EQ control, the EqualizerController Interface allows a product to adjust equalizer settings using Alexa, such as decibel (dB) levels and modes.
+- Equalizer controls – If your product provides EQ control, the EqualizerController Interface allows a product to adjust equalizer settings through Alexa, such as decibel (dB) levels and modes.
 Equalizer controls are also covered by the AVS Device SDK.

-Notifications— Persistent audio and visual indicators are required to inform customers that new content is available from Alexa skills and domains.
+Notifications – Persistent audio and visual indicators must inform customers that new content is available from Alexa skills and domains.
 Learn to design, deliver, and test Notifications.
 Work with your Amazon Business Development representative to be added to the allow list for the Notifications Interface.

-Currently, communications features are recommended for speakers, soundbars, and AVRs, but not required.
+Amazon recommends but doesn't require supporting communications features for speakers, soundbars, and AVRs.
 Contact your Amazon Business Development representative to get started with all Alexa Communications features.

-Announcements— Your product should have the ability to send and deliver Announcements.
-It should also be able to send voice recordings to devices associated with the customer’s account.
+- Announcements – Your product should have the ability to send and deliver Announcements.
+It should also be able to send voice recordings to devices associated with the user account.

 Follow the minimum product requirements